Connecting our community safely

 - The rear facing seats and seats within 2m of the driver will remain closed and there is no standing on any buses except bendy buses.

 Our buses are put through a rigorous cleaning regime every night.
 We use hospital grade cleaning products.
-Our cleaning team is also out every day, jumping onto our buses to give them an additional wipe down using the same high standard cleaning product - this occurs regularly throughout the day.
-For more information on what else we’ve been doing to keep you and our colleagues safe please click here.
+Our cleaning team is also out every day, jumping onto our buses to give them an additional wipe down using the same high standard cleaning product.

-If you need assistance please ask the driver as normal.
+If you need assistance while travelling please ask the driver as normal.

 The government guidance can be found here.